-Marital debts: A marital debt is a debt occurring during a marriage by one or both spouses, regardless of whose name it is in, before the date of separation.
-In order for it to be a marital debt, the debt must have been used to benefit both parties.
-Examples include: credit card bills, student loan payments, mortgage payments, medical bills, etc. As long as the debt is marital, the couple can decide how the debt is paid in the postnuptial agreement.
+Marital debts: A marital debt is a debt that has occurred during a marriage by one or both spouses, regardless of whose name it is in, before the date of separation.
+In order for the debt to be a marital debt, the debt is to be used to benefit both parties.
+Examples of this include credit card bills, student loans, mortgage payments, medical bills, etc. As long as the debt is a marital debt, the couple can decide how the debt is paid in the postnuptial agreement.

-After the couple decides on what the agreement entails, the next step is verification.
-In order for a postnuptial agreement to be verified, it must be in writing and signed by both parties of the marriage and may be required to be signed in the presence of a notary.
-Both spouses of the marriage must have agreed to the making and signing of the contract without threats, manipulation, or coercion.
-It also must reflect that both parties have completely and honestly disclosed their financials with one another.
+After the couple decides on what to include in the agreement, the next step is verification.
+To verify a postnuptial agreement, it must be in writing and signed by both parties of the marriage and may be required to be signed in the presence of a notary.
+Both spouses of the marriage must have agreed to the making and signing of the agreement without threats, manipulation, or coercion.
+The agreement must also reflect that both parties have completely and honestly disclosed their financials with one another.
 Like a prenuptial agreement, this is a legally binding contract, so it is very important to seek legal advice from an experienced Family Law attorney prior to drafting or signing a postnuptial agreement.